cdot65/pan-scm-sdk/docs/sdk/client.md

 </div>

-Makes a generic HTTP request to the API.
+Makes a generic HTTP request to the API and returns a Pydantic model or None.

 **Parameters:**